-Open the Draeger tube at both ends using the special tube opener.
+Open the Draeger tube at both ends using the special tube opener or the cutter on the hand pump.
 Break any ampoules where applicable.
-Dispose of the tubes as stated above.
+Dispose of the tubes as stated in Methods 1, 2 or 3.

 NOTE: As an alternative a local authority approved waste disposal contractor can be employed to collect used and unused tubes from site and dispose of them in a safe manner.